 I could not wrap my head around it.
 They managed to turn it around, though, and guilt me into compromising for normal pictures.
 Dread filled me.

-I Speak My Truth and Still No One Hears Me
+I Speak My Truth and Still No One Listens to Me

 Weeks went by and the appointment was set up.
 I was asked to pick out a few poses for pictures.
 I had no interest.
 Later, I was asked to pick out one dress.
 I had picked out one that wasn’t too tight and I was fairly comfortable in.
 It wasn’t good enough.